20hertz/sountinel/README.md

-# Getting started with sound-sentinel
+# Getting started with sountinel

 Your project has been created using a Devvit template.